-Appearance and size: Southern Alligator Lizards come in colors of grey, brown or tan above, with red blotches on the back.
+They come in colors of grey, brown or tan above, with red blotches on the back.
 They have many dark bands on their backs, with adjacent white spots.
-Alligator Lizards have a very long tail up to twice the length of their bodies.
+They have a very long tail up to twice the length of their bodies.
 The eyes are light yellow.
-These lizards usually grow up to 6 – 7 inches from snout to vent, and a total of 11 – 12 inches to the tip of the tail.
+These lizards usually grow up to 6 to 7 in. from snout to vent, and a total of 11 to 12 in. to the tip of the tail.
 The head of a male is wider than a female’s with a more triangular shape.

-Habitat: Found in coniferous forests, oak woodland chaparral, and grassland.
+Found in coniferous forests, oak woodland chaparral, and grassland.
 They most prefer shelter under rocks, logs, wooden boards, and in tall grass.
-They are rare in deserts or in mountains above 6,000 feet.
+They are rare in deserts or in mountains above 6,000 ft.

-- Where at Edgewood am I likely to see or hear Southern Alligator Lizards?
-These lizards are very secretive and less common than Western Fence Lizards.
+These lizards are very secretive and less common than western fence lizards.
 They tend to hide in brush or under rocks and logs.
 In the morning and evening they can be spotted in open grass areas or on the sides of trails.
 They are most frequently heard rustling in the plants next to the trails.

-- How do Southern Alligator Lizards lose their tails and when do they grow back?
-Southern Alligator Lizards can detach or drop their tails to escape from predators if the tail is grabbed.
-The tail usually regrows in 3-5 weeks.
+They can detach or drop their tails to escape from predators if the tail is grabbed.
+The tail usually regrows in 3 to 5 weeks.
 The new tail is never identical to the original, as it is almost always shorter and has a different pattern of tiny scales.

 Information compiled by Matthew James 2014